Benjamin Netanyahu: Fourth term

 On 23 December 2016, the United States, under the Obama Administration, abstained from United Nations Security Council Resolution 2334, effectively allowing it to pass.
 On 28 December, U.S. Secretary of State John Kerry strongly criticized Israel and its settlement policies in a speech.
 Netanyahu strongly criticized both the UN Resolution and Kerry's speech in response.
 On 6 January 2017, the Israeli government withdrew its annual dues from the organization, which totaled $6 million in United States dollars.

-On 22 February 2017, Netanyahu became the first serving prime minister of Israel to visit Australia.
+In February 2017, Netanyahu became the first serving prime minister of Israel to visit Australia.
 He was accompanied by his wife, Sara.
 The three-day official visit included a delegation of business representatives, and Netanyahu and Prime Minister of Australia Malcolm Turnbull were scheduled to sign several bilateral agreements.
 Netanyahu recalled that it was the Australian Light Horse regiments that liberated Beersheba during World War I, and this began what has been a relationship of 100 years between the countries.

-On 12 October 2017, shortly after the United States announced the same action, Netanyahu's government announced it was leaving UNESCO due to what it saw as anti-Israel actions by the agency, and it made that decision official in December 2017.
+In October 2017, shortly after the US announced the same action, Netanyahu's government announced it was leaving UNESCO due to what it saw as anti-Israel actions by the agency, and it made that decision official in December 2017.
 The Israeli government officially notified UNESCO of the withdrawal in late December 2017.

-On 30 April 2018, Netanyahu accused Iran of not holding up its end of the Iran nuclear deal after presenting a cache of over 100,000 documents detailing the extent of Iran's nuclear program.
+In April 2018, Netanyahu accused Iran of not holding up its end of the Iran nuclear deal after presenting a cache of over 100,000 documents detailing the extent of Iran's nuclear program.
 Iran denounced Netanyahu's presentation as "propaganda".

-Netanyahu praised the 2018 North Korea–United States summit.
+Netanyahu praised the 2018 North Korea–United States Singapore Summit.
 He said in a statement, "I commend US President Donald Trump on the historic summit in Singapore.
 This is an important step in the effort to rid the Korean peninsula of nuclear weapons."

-On 19 July 2018, the Knesset passed the Nation-State Bill, a Basic Law supported by Netanyahu's coalition government.
+In July 2018, the Knesset passed the Nation-State Bill, a Basic Law supported by Netanyahu's coalition government.
 Analysts saw the bill as a sign of Netanyahu's coalition advancing a right-wing agenda.

 Prior to the April 2019 Israeli legislative election, Netanyahu helped broker a deal that united the Jewish Home party with the far-right Otzma Yehudit party, in order to form the Union of the Right-Wing Parties.
 The motivation of the deal was to overcome the electoral threshold for smaller parties.
 The deal was criticized in the media, as Otzma is widely characterized as racist and traces its origins to the extremist Kahanist movement.